 - Connie Moon Sehat, Research Community Lead

-- Dwight Knell, Operations Lead
+- Dwight Knell, Program Lead

 The Credibility Coalition is an initiative co-founded by Meedan and Hacks/Hackers.
 We were incubated at the first MisinfoCon in early 2017 and grew under a Knight Prototype Fund Grant focused on improving the flow of accurate information.

 We have presented our initiative in a number of international venues to gain feedback and partners; recent examples include the Mozilla Festival 2017, the International Press Telecommunications Council Autumn 2017 Meeting, and The Knight Commission on Trust, Media and Democracy.